MicrosoftDocs/azure-docs/articles/azure-netapp-files/create-volumes-dual-protocol.md

 ![Screenshot of Multi-valued String Editor that shows multiple values specified for Object Class.](../media/azure-netapp-files/multi-valued-string-editor.png)

-Azure Active Directory Domain Services (AADDS) doesn’t allow you to modify the objectClass POSIX attribute on users and groups created in the organizational AADDC Users OU.
+Microsoft Entra Domain Services (AADDS) doesn’t allow you to modify the objectClass POSIX attribute on users and groups created in the organizational AADDC Users OU.
 As a workaround, you can create a custom OU and create users and groups in the custom OU.

-If you are synchronizing the users and groups in your Azure AD tenancy to users and groups in the AADDC Users OU, you cannot move users and groups into a custom OU.
+If you are synchronizing the users and groups in your Microsoft Entra tenancy to users and groups in the AADDC Users OU, you cannot move users and groups into a custom OU.
 Users and groups created in the custom OU will not be synchronized to your AD tenancy.
 For more information, see the [AADDS Custom OU Considerations and Limitations](../active-directory-domain-services/create-ou.md#custom-ou-considerations-and-limitations).

 ### Access Active Directory Attribute Editor